 These days, emotional affairs start out via Facebook or with an “innocent” friendship in the workplace.
 We like to think in many cases we are exempt and/or we can handle it because we are strong.
 We might think, “I got this.”
-Or we might justify our behaviors with saying to ourselves “what can it hurt?”
+Or we might justify our behaviors by saying to ourselves “what can it hurt?”

 Emotional affairs are not harmless!

 Take it from someone who has experience.
 I have done exactly this and it hurts like hell!
-Assuming you have a concience and are honest with your spouse, the pain becomes very real very fast.
+Assuming you have a conscience and are honest with your spouse, the pain becomes very real very fast.

 I get it; these encounters appear innocent, maybe even “safe” replacements to “cheating” on your spouse.
 But, let’s be clear, the reality is this is still cheating.
-And, the truth that no one tells us upfront is that these encounters will lead you down the road of possibly destroying your marriage.
+And, the truth that no one tells us up front is that these encounters will lead you down the road of possibly destroying your marriage.

 “A new crisis of infidelity is emerging in which people who never intended to be unfaithful are unwittingly crossing the line from platonic friendships into romantic relationships” – according to The American Association for Marriage and Family Therapy.